Frequently Asked Questions

 What are SupreDye™ Cycle Sequencing Kits?

-BD1 dGTP dGTP BigDye Terminator v.1.0 Optimized for short read or near primer reading; for high G content (GC or GT) templates
+dGTP v1.1 dGTP BigDye Terminator v.1.0 Optimized for short read or near primer reading; for high G content (GC or GT) templates

-BD3 dGTP dGTP BigDye Terminator v.3.0 Long read for de novo sequencing or resequencing, high G content (GC or GT) templates
+dGTP v3.1 dGTP BigDye Terminator v.3.0 Long read for de novo sequencing or resequencing, high G content (GC or GT) templates

 Sequencing Reaction Cleanup

-Why do I need to clean up the sequencing reactions?
+Why do I need to clean up sequencing reactions?

-The completed sequencing reactions still contain unincorporated dNTPs and ddNTPs, primer and enzyme components.
-Loading these components, especially the fluorescently labeled ddNTPs, to the capillary electrophoresis can interfere with migration of extension products and signal detection or basecalling (such as dye blob).
+Completed sequencing reactions contain unincorporated dNTPs, ddNTPs, primers, and enzyme components.
+If these components, particularly the fluorescently labeled ddNTPs, are loaded into the capillary electrophoresis, they can interfere with the migration of extension products and signal detection or basecalling, which can result in issues like dye blobs.

-There are different ways to purify the sequencing reactions, such as size exclusion chromatography, affinity purification, magnetic beads cleanup, and ethanol precipitation.
-Any of these can be chosen for purification.
-We provide SupreDye™ XT Purification Kit as an alternative to XTerminator Purification Kit or ADS™ Sequencing Reaction Cleaning Beads for effective removal of contaminants from sequencing reactions.
+There are several methods for purifying sequencing reactions, including size exclusion chromatography, affinity purification, magnetic bead cleanup, and ethanol precipitation.
+Any of these methods can be chosen for the purification process.
+We offer the SupreDye™ XT Purification Kit as an alternative to the XTerminator Purification Kit, as well as the ADS™ Sequencing Reaction Cleaning Beads, for the effective removal of contaminants from sequencing reactions.

-How should I choose between ADS BD-XT Purification Kit and ADS Sequencing Reaction Cleaning Beads?
+How should I choose between the SupreDye™ XT Purification Kit and ADS™ Sequencing Reaction Cleaning Beads?

-Although both products can remove contaminants for optimal sequencing results, the two products have different mechanisms and end results.
-The BD-XT Purification Kit binds to the contaminants while the magnetic beads bind to extension products.
-Since there is no wash step in the purification protocol for BD-XT Purification Kit, the recovery of extension products is better; after the mixing step, samples are directly loaded to the sequencer.
-The Sequencing Reaction Cleaning Beads are optimized for dye-blob removal with minimal wash and thus yield good extension product recovery.
-If there are budget constraints, use of magnetic beads is more cost-effective.
+While both products effectively remove contaminants to achieve optimal sequencing results, they operate through different mechanisms and produce distinct end results.
+The SupreDye™ XT Purification Kit binds to the contaminants, whereas the magnetic beads bind to the extension products.
+The SupreDye™ XT Purification Kit protocol does not include a wash step, leading to better recovery of extension products; samples are loaded directly onto the sequencer after the mixing step.
+The ADS™ Sequencing Reaction Cleaning Beads are optimized for dye-blob removal with a minimal wash step, yielding good recovery of extension products.
+For those with budget constraints, magnetic beads are a more cost-effective option.

 Sample Loading and Capillary Electrophoresis

-How are the samples loaded on capillary electrophoresis?
+How are samples loaded onto capillary electrophoresis instruments?

-Different polymers are chosen for different sequencing needs (long or short reads) and also based on compatibility with sequencers.
-Our POP-7™ is the only polymer that can be used on 3730 series for optimal long reads.
+The choice of polymer depends on specific sequencing requirements, such as achieving long or short reads, and compatibility with the sequencing instrument.
+Our PwrPOP™-7 Sequencing Polymer is the only polymer that can be used on the 3730 series to achieve optimal long reads.

 Capillary Array Regeneration